 - When the consumer provides the information, those perpetrating the fraud can begin to access consumer accounts or assume the person’s identity.

 Since January 23, 2004, criminals have been using the FDIC’s name and reputation to perpetrate various phishing schemes.
-It is important to note that the FDIC or Texas Brand Bank will never ask for personal or confidential information in this manner.
+It is important to note that the FDIC or Harmony Bank will never ask for personal or confidential information in this manner.